 By John Zink, Vice President of Development and Communications

 FALLS CHURCH, Va.
-(March 22, 2022) – “Stop it!” was a common phrase heard during the Plumbing-Heating-Cooling Contractors—National Association (PHCC) Educational Foundation’s popular Essentials of Project Management boot camp last week.
-There were 22 attendees for the four-day class conducted March 16 – 19.
-The program was broadcast live online from A. O. Smith University, with instruction from Purdue University Professor Emeritus Kirk Alter.
+(March 22, 2023) – “Question everything” was a theme of the Plumbing-Heating-Cooling Contractors—National Association (PHCC) Educational Foundation’s popular Essentials of Project Management boot camp last week.
+There were 23 attendees in the four-day class conducted March 15 – 18.
+The event was held at the Viega Seminar Center in Broomfield, Colorado, with lead instruction from Purdue University Professor Emeritus Kirk Alter.

-The Foundation will be conducting a two-day Foremen Workshop in June at Viega’s training center in Nashua, N.H. with Kirk Alter providing instruction.
+The Foundation will be conducting a two-day Creating Super Foremen workshop at Viega’s Seminar Center May 5th and 6th, with Kirk Alter again providing instruction.
 Visit https://phccfoundation.org/essentials for more information and to register.

 About PHCC Educational Foundation